roqavuk/roqavuk.github.io/shadow.md

 - Spending money on myself/enjoyment
 - Not speaking up in bystander-effect situations
 - Ashamed of my job and salary
-- Not being good at sewing
 - Wanting to be popular
 - Not being popular
 - No friends at school / shunning
 - Lack of creativity/originality
-- I'm just using my friends
-- Not being vegetarian
-- Being slow on a bike
 - Being bad at skating/skiing
 - Choice of partners in my early relationships
 - Amount of fanfiction read in past depressive episodes
 - Not eating fish/picky eating
-- Lack of good taste in music, contents of my spotify faves
 - Inability to focus on human speech for longer stretches of time
 - Talking too much
 - Feels terrible to clean when people are watching or even could be watching